Course overview

 Expand your skills with our industry-based learning opportunities, including a placement unit that gives you a minimum of 100 hours of hands-on experience.
 Tackling the challenges of computer science in the field, you will gain practical expertise and develop valuable professional networks, ensuring you graduate job-ready.

 You will have access to our brand-new specialised capstone project and inspiring co-working space to collaborate with your teammates.
-During the capstone unit, you will develop solutions to real-world problems from industry and learn agile project management methods, which are widely used across the sector.
+During the capstone unit, you will develop solutions to real-world industry problems and learn agile project management methods, widely used across the sector.

 Our past students have worked on capstone projects such as: